 Prior to becoming a rabbi, Rabbi Weiss served as the Director of Nuestro Center in Highwood, providing social work services to recently immigrated Latino families through Family Service of South Lake County.
 A fluent Spanish speaker, she is a graduate of Grinnell College in Iowa where she earned a B.A. in Spanish with an interdisciplinary concentration in Gender and Women’s Studies.

 A JRC and Evanston native, Rabbi Weiss is excited to return to her home congregation and community and to Lake Michigan.
 She is a foodie and fan of all things culinary, an artisan and craftsperson, a lover of languages and grammar, and a Hebrew/English calligrapher.
 She is married to Julia Tauber, and they are the parents to Hannah and Norah.

 Cantor Howard Friedland

 Howard Friedland has served JRC since 2001.
 He conducted undergraduate studies at Indiana University and received his B.F.A. in acting from the Goodman School of Drama at DePaul University.
 Howard studied hazzanut with Cantor Cory Winter.
 Before becoming JRC's cantor, he worked for 20 years as an actor in theater, film and television.
 Howard is the treasurer and a past president of the Cantors' Hub, the association of cantors in the Chicago/Milwaukee area.
-His wife, Terry Parisoli, is an accomplished violist and teaches music in the Winnetka public schools.
-They have two children, Hannah Mira who works for the Jewish Community Project in New York City, and Ben who is at college at the Cleveland Institute of Music.
+He has two children, Hannah Mira who works for the Jewish Community Project in New York City, and Ben who is at college at the Cleveland Institute of Music.

 Contact Cantor Friedland at [email protected].